UoM-Data-Science-Platforms/gm-sde/docs/data-extraction-checklist.md

 4. In previous projects I have excluded repeat medications by mistake Check this isn’t the case when refreshing files

-5. When providing ‘Dosage’ from GP Meds, limit it to values that occur at least 50 times When unique/rare values are used, mask this by setting to NULL
+5. When providing ‘Dosage’ from GP Meds, consider limiting it to values that occur at least 50 times When unique/rare values are used, mask this by setting to NULL

 ## Snowflake/SDE specific

-1. Limit cohort to patients in DemographicsProtectedCharacteristics_SecondaryUses This means we don’t include any opted out patients
+1. Mask death date using DATE_TRUNC to set the day to the first of the month.

 2. Don’t include identifiers in final table
 Check that GmPseudo has been successfully pseudonymised, and that FK_Patient_ID is not included.